 Common fallacies about expats in Angola

-- Expats should be chosen very carefully and usually are technically good, with abilities that add value to the company.
-But because of these abilities, companies expect them to be able to handle any situation with minimum effort, even unexpected or very different things from what they were used to.
+Expats should be chosen very carefully and usually are technically good, with abilities that add value to the company.
+But because of these abilities, companies expect them to be able to handle any situation without much outside help.
+Even if unexpected situations or very different things from what they were used to happen.
 Companies tend to undervalue the importance of these difficulties or the effort put in to solve them;

-- Maybe two or three people in the home office know what being an expat means, the others are just clueless, untrained and unaware of what an expat needs a goes through.
+Maybe two or three people in the home office know what being an expat means, the others are just clueless, untrained and unaware of what an expat needs and goes through in Angola.
 Without effective and valuable support the expat won’t be performing as expected.

 How can companies improve their expat management